 Are you a Sky customer wondering whether it’s worth paying for insurance?
-Well, take a look at this Sky Protect review to see why it could be great value.
-And it could provide one of the cheapest forms of TV insurance too.
+Well, take a look at this Sky Protect review to see if you need it and why it could be great value for providing one of the cheapest forms of TV insurance too.

 As I’m sure most of you are aware, companies only offer you insurance because it makes them money.
 That means the majority of customers spend money on a service they will never use.
 But some people do not like nasty surprises, so insurance gives you peace of mind.

 When I originally looked at Sky Protect a few years ago, I thought it was a tremendous waste of money.
 Why would you need it?
 If your equipment was to fail, all you needed to do was phone Sky and tell them that you couldn’t watch TV anymore.

 They would tell you that it would cost £60 to send an engineer out.
 You reply that you’re not willing to pay and want to cancel, and hey presto, they send an engineer out to fix the problem free of charge.
 After all, think about how much you pay a year for your subscription and consider whether they would want to lose that income.